NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 the VID to provide a unique reference to a specific version of the data.

-For SPICE kernel archives LIDs and LIDVIDs are closely related to the file name and its location within the spice_kernel collection: for SPICE kernel products, except for meta-kernels, the fourth element of the LID will be a combination of the kernel type sub-directory and the kernel name itself.
+For SPICE kernel archives LIDs and LIDVIDs are closely related to the file name and its location within the ``spice_kernels`` collection: for SPICE kernel products, except for meta-kernels, the fourth element of the LID will be a combination of the kernel type sub-directory and the kernel name itself.

 SPICE kernel archives take advantage of LIDs and LIDVIDs in a particular way given the nature of the SPICE kernels; in general the kernel file name contains